pretix/pretix-docs/docs/guides/widget.md

 You can run these functions multiple times, for example if you have multiple widgets on a page or if the user changes the list/calendar view.

-### Customizing the user experience

-This section explains how to customize the behavior of the widget regarding user experience.

 #### Always open a new tab

 By default, the checkout process will open in a new tab on devices with smaller screens.